 Middle and high school children:

 As your young teenager gets older, continue talking with them about sex.
 Don’t be afraid to share your family’s moral (or religious) beliefs.
-Be sure your teenager understands the responsibilities that go along with having sex (birth control, protected sex).
+Be sure your teenager understands the responsibilities that go along with having sex.
 Always remind your child about birth control and sexually transmitted diseases.
 This is also a time to remind your teenager how their feelings may be changing.
 Hormones may make it difficult to resist sexual activity and think clearly.

 As puberty begins, it is normal for your child to start to feel a variety of physical urges.
 Be calm and patient if your child talks to you about same-sex relationships.
 If you disagree for moral or religious reasons, love your child unconditionally.
 Remember, they may be fearful of your response.
 Make it easy for them to continue the conversation by not reacting angrily.